caltechlibrary/newt/newt-presentation2.md

 - 21st Century tech
   - JSON (2001), YAML (2001), Mustache templates (2009), PostgREST (2014)

-# Questions guiding next steps
+# Unanswered Questions

 - Should the router support non-localhost URLs?
-- What tools should come from the Newt Project?
+- What tools should come with the Newt?
-- How do we move Newt beyond a Caltech Library experiment?
+- Should Newt move beyond a Caltech Library experiment?

 # My wish list ...

 - SQLite 3 database support
 - Visually programming for Newt YAML files
-- Web components for LAM metadata types
+- Web components for gallery, library, archive and museum metadata types
 - A simple S3 protocol web service that implements storing object using OCFL

 # Related resources